jwpconsulting/projectify/docs/rules.md

 workspace maintenance.

 - Create, update and delete workspaces
-- Create, read, update and delete workspace user invites, that is, invite new workspace users
+- Create, read, update and delete team member invites, that is, invite new team members
-- Create, update and delete workspace users
+- Create, update and delete team members
 - Create, read, update and delete customer

 ## Rule implementation

 In the __backend__ we validate role permissions during each API request coming in.
-Since a role is tied to the WorkspaceUser object, we reference the authenticated user's account and the workspace they are operating on to get the WorkspaceUser instance.
+Since a role is tied to the TeamMember object, we reference the authenticated user's account and the workspace they are operating on to get the TeamMember instance.

 The workspace is inferred from the actual resource the user is calling the API on.
 For example, when updating a section, we resolve the